yt-project/yt/doc/source/developing/creating_derived_fields.rst

 a derived field with the intended field name prefixed by a single underscore, as in the ``_pressure`` example above.

-As we see above, fields return array data with units.
-Since, floats and NumPy arrays are interpreted as unitless by yt , you will need to make sure that you apply units to floating point constants or arrays that should have units.
+Field definitions return array data with units.
 If the field function returns data in a dimensionally equivalent unit (e.g. a ``dyne`` versus a ``N``), the field data will be converted to the units specified in ``add_field`` before being returned in a data object selection.
 If the field function returns data with dimensions that are incompatibible with units specified in ``add_field``, you will see an error.
 To clear this error, you must ensure that your field function returns data in the correct units.
-Often, this means importing physical constants from ``yt.utilities.physical_constants`` rather than defining them as floating point constants.
+Often, this means applying units to a dimensionless float or array.

+If your field definition influcdes physical constants rather than defining a constant as a float, you can import it from ``yt.utilities.physical_constants`` to get a predefined version of the constant with the correct units.
+If you know the units your data is supposed to have ahead of time, you can import unit symbols like ``g`` or ``cm`` from the ``yt.units`` namespace and multiply the return value of your field function by the appropriate compbination of unit symbols for your field's units.
 You can also convert floats or NumPy arrays into :class:`~yt.units.yt_array.YTArray` or :class:`~yt.units.yt_array.YTQuantity` instances by making use of the :func:`~yt.data_objects.static_output.Dataset.arr` and :func:`~yt.data_objects.static_output.Dataset.quan` convenience functions.

+Lastly, if you do not know the units of your field ahead of time, you can specify ``units='auto'`` in the call to ``add_field`` for your field.
+This will automatically determine the appropriate units base don the units of the data returned by the field function.

 :func:`add_field` can be invoked in two other ways.
 The first is by the function decorator :func:`derived_field`.
 The following code is equivalent to